List of steel Beam Posts-part-3b.

 A solved problem 5.1 from Prof. Fredrick Roland’s book- part 2.

 In part 2, we will estimate the ultimate moment in the LRFD design.
 We will use Table 3-2 to select a W section and check the Ix for the chosen section against Ix values based on deflection.
 We will use Table 3-3 to select the proper section based on Ix.
-Check the section chosen for The ASD design.
+Check the section chosen for the ASD design.

-Here is a link to post 24b– Easy approach to solved problem-5-1-part 2-2.
+Here is a link to post 24b– Easy approach to solve problem-5-1-part 2-2.

 Part 1/4 Solved problem 9-9-6: how to find LL?

-Part 1 includes a solved problem,9-9-6, from Prof. Charles G Salmon’s book.
+Part 1 includes a solved problem, 9-9-6, from Prof. Charles G. Salmon’s book.
 Determine the service live load the beam may carry if the Dead load is 0.15 kip/ft, including the beam weight.
 Use load and factor design.
 The steel has Fy=65ksi.
 The given beam is a built-up beam.
 We will use Table b4.1B to determine the limiting value for flange and web parameters for local buckling.

 Both the flange and web sections are Non-Compact sections since the limiting parameters are less than those of lambda Plastic.

-estimate of lambda plastic for flange,lambda r for flange.
+Estimate lambda plastic for flange,lambda r for flange.

 Here is the link to post 25 –How to find LL- Part 1/4?